 If the EEOC decides that you have been discriminated against, you are entitled to a remedy that will place you in the position you would have been in if the discrimination had never occurred.
 You may be entitled to hiring, promotion, reinstatement, back pay, or reasonable accommodation, including reassignment.
-You also may be entitled to payment of your legal fees.
+You also may be entitled to have your legal fees paid.
 Keep in mind that these decisions may take a long time depending on the nature of the claim and how it’s resolved.

 If the EEOC does not find proof that discrimination has occurred, or when attempts to resolve the problem have failed and the EEOC decides not to sue on your behalf, you can request a “right to sue” letter from the EEOC 180 days after filing your complaint.
 After you get this notice of right to sue, you have 90 days to file the suit.
 If you sue, you may want to hire a private attorney to represent you.

-How the ADA can help in settings besides work
+How the ADA can help in settings other than work

 This section deals only with discrimination in settings other than work.